 The CVC Bill was passed by both the houses of Parliament in 2003 and the President gave its assent on September 11, 2003.
 Thus the Central Vigilance Commission Act 2003 (No45 0f 2003) came into effect from that date.

 The Commission shall consist of:

 - Not more than two Vigilance Commissioners - Members;

-Video GOI Resolution on "Public Interest Disclosure and Protection of Informer" dated April 2004, the Government of India has authorized the Central Vigilance Commission as the "Designated Agent" to receive written complaints for disclosure on any allegation of corruption or misuse of office and recommend appropriate action.
+Vide GOI Resolution on "Public Interest Disclosure and Protection of Informer" dated April 2004, the Government of India has authorized the Central Vigilance Commission as the "Designated Agency" to receive written complaints for disclosure on any allegation of corruption or misuse of office and recommend appropriate action.